jeanc18rlos/dental-vip-cms/src/pages/layout/en/layout.md

           items:
             - value: Nombre
       - name: referredBy
-        placeholder: How did you know us?
+        placeholder: How Did You Know Us?
         type: select
-        value: "How did you know us?"
+        value: "How Did You Know Us?"
         options:
           display: true
           items:
-            - value: By a dentist
+            - value: By a Dentist
-            - value: By a friend
+            - value: By a Friend
-            - value: on Instagram
+            - value: On Instagram
-            - value: on Facebook
+            - value: On Facebook
-            - value: on Google
+            - value: On Google
       - name: gender
         placeholder: Gender
         type: select